astra-media/opencv-facial_expression/README.md

-The Goal of this project was to use computer vision to recognise human facial expression (happy/neutral/sad/angry) and generate real time animated representation of that expression.
+The Goal of this project was to use computer vision to recognize human facial expression (happy/neutral/sad/angry) and generate real time animated representation of that expression.
 This animation imitates facial expression in real time.

 Devices & Software list: